shahadathossen-dev/singularity-crud/README.md

 ```

 ### Usage:
-As per task requirement it will automatically generate a default CRUD for `Employee` model and will run migration to insert the table.
-So you need to have configured the database in `.env` file before installing this package.
+As per task requirement it will automatically generate a default CRUD for the given model and will run migration to insert the table.
+Singularity CRUD will generate for you -

+- Generate view files
+- Generate controller
+- Generate model
+- Generate validation files
+- Generate Migration Files
+- Generate routes.
+- Run migration for you.

 To generate the crud resource of your need, run the command with your model name;

 ```
 php artisan crud:generate ModelName
 ```

+Enjoy your awesome work.
+Thank you for choosing Singularity CRUD.